 - To encourage and conduct research on VRM-related theories, usage of VRM tools, and effects as adoption of VRM tools takes place.

-The project was created by Doc Searls when he became a fellow at the Berkman Center in 2006.
-Since then it has grown to become the central institution in an active development community.
+The project was created by Doc Searls when he became a fellow at the Center in 2006.
+Since then it has grown to play a driving role in many different development categories.
+(A partial and ever-changing list of those, and their occupants, is here.)

 Doc sees VRM as “a way to fulfill one of the promises of The Cluetrain Manifiesto” — the widely-cited website and book written in 1999 by Doc and three other authors (one of which is David Weinberger, also of the Center).
 That promise was embodied in this statement, written by Christopher Locke: